njbca/OptiPlant/README.md

 ``"Data"`` folder contains all the necessary data to run the model.
 In ``"Profiles"``, you can define the normalized hourly power profiles (between 0 and 1) for a specific location and the hourly grid electricity prices (the excel file and the folder should have the same name).
 The type of file used should be ``.xls``.

 In ``"Inputs"``there is a file called like "project folder"_"file name.xls".
-This one containts all the techno-economic assumptions and scenarios definitions.
+This one contains all the techno-economic assumptions and scenarios definitions.

 ### Filling the inputs data file